garrido-mosqueira/hexagonal-architecture/README.md

 ### What this service does

+Provides REST API to:
-- It creates task with a timer
+- Create tasks with a timer
+- Execute a task already created
 - Show the progress of the task execution
-- It has a task cancellation mechanism
+- Cancel task execution
 - Periodically clean up the tasks
+- Also, list all tasks created or running; get, update and delete a task.

 The task type is a simple counter which is configured with two input parameters, `begin` and `finish` of type `integer`.
 When the task is executed, counter should start in the background and progress should be monitored.